artdehoyos/fcc-url-shortener/README.md

 # fcc-url-shortener (lengthener)
 *Give a URL, get a URL*

-Send a request with a well-formed URL to receive an alterate URL that will redirect to the original.
+Send a request with a well-formed URL to receive an alternate URL that will redirect to the original.

 ## Example Input